Shanta Shelke: Background

 Shanta Shelke was born in Indapur, Pune.
 She completed her primary education in Mahatma Gandhi Vidyalaya, Rajgurunagar and high school education from Huzurpaga (HHCP High School), Pune.
 She did her graduation in Pune's S. P. College.
-She completed her M.A. in Marathi and Sanskrit and stood first in Bombay University.
+She completed her M.A. in Marathi and Sanskrit and stood first in Mumbai University.
 During this time, she also won the Na.
 Chi.
 Kelkar and Chiplunkar awards.

 She spent 5 years working as assistant editor of the weekly Navyug run by Acharya Atre.
 She then moved to Nagpur to work as a professor of Marathi in Hislop College, Nagpur.
 She retired after long service from Maharshi Dayanand College, (Parel, Mumbai) and settled in Pune.